 The owner must promptly notify BHA of any vacancy or expected vacancy in a contract unit.
 After receiving such notice, BHA must make every reasonable effort to promptly refer a sufficient number of families for the owner to fill such vacancies.
+If the PBV waitlist is exhausted, the Property Manager may refer applicants to the PBV waitlist.
 BHA and the owner must make reasonable efforts to minimize the likelihood and length of any vacancy.